elco7985/DH250-Romero_Garrett/Assignment 08/README.md

 To view all user personas, empathy maps, customer journey maps and scenarios, please click [here!](https://github.com/elco7985/DH250-Romero_Garrett/tree/main/Assignment%2005)

 ----
-## Low-Fidelity Prototype
-Based on the data collected throughout the entire research, the next phase was to create a low-fidelity wireframe and prototype to present and test out with pilot users.
-The purpose of the low-fidelity wireframes is to see the system functionality and usability on the potential features being incorporated into the design.
-The following features were recommended based off the [User Personas and Customer Journey Maps](https://github.com/elco7985/DH250-Romero_Garrett/tree/main/Assignment%2005):
+## Wireframe & Graphic Design Element Variation
+Based on the user personas, I conceptualized two design improvements and five features to implement in the prototypes:

+* Update the header bar for user efficiency
+* Implement a simple redesign, including a welcome page and background graphics
 * Customization feature to tailor math worksheets
 * Copy URL function to send customized/non-customized worksheets to other users
 * A ‘Math Toolkit’ shortcut feature that leads a user to a help page
 * A navigation button to easily go back to math worksheet
 * A conceptual baseball game that incorporates group activity features and includes a Copy URL function

+Read more about the features and design process, [here!](https://github.com/elco7985/DH250-Romero_Garrett/blob/main/Assignment%2006/README.md)

+## Low-Fidelity Prototype
+The next phase of the design process was to create a low-fidelity wireframe and prototype with the features represented.
+More importantly, the low-fidelity would allow me to present the design concept and test it out with a pilot user.
+The overall purpose was to see the system functionality and usability on the potential features being incorporated into the design.

-In order to see the viability of the proposed wireframe, a pilot tester was recruited to perform three different tasks based on the proposed features in the wireframe.
+In order to see the viability of the proposed wireframe, three different tasks were give to a pilot tester based on the proposed features in the wireframe.
 The pilot test is meant to assess the design of the features and to provide user feedback for later design iterations.
 A simple script was drafted, highlighting the goals of the research and instructions of how to conduct the usability test.

 To access regular wireframe without markups, click [here](https://drive.google.com/drive/folders/1sRT3zebDXCNOVx04Lnj6SBUQAoRh2r4_?usp=sharing)!